jpotalujeva/bookstore/README.md

 Application is built using php 7.1 and Symfony 3.4 framework.
 To get application running follow these steps:
 1) install web server if you don't have one, configure and run;
-2) run `composer install` from CLI;
+2) run `composer install` from CLI.
-At this point you will be asked to provide database connection credentials.
+At this point you will be asked to provide database connection credentials and api endpoint url;
-3) run `php bin/console doctrine:schema:create` to get all necessary tables in database you work with
+3) run `php bin/console doctrine:schema:create` to get all necessary tables in database you work with;
 4) go to `{domain}/home` page where application will be up and running;
-5) for running unit tests run `phpunit test/AppBundle/Controller/ApiControllerTest.php`
+5) for running unit tests run `phpunit test/AppBundle/Controller/ApiControllerTest.php`;
+6) for data sync from API you can run `php bin/console app:update-books` command or create cron script to execute command at specific time;

 Application schema
 =================